josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_value_of_the_outlier.md

 ---

 ## 🌌 Polaris Principle

-> **The outlier’s curse is also her power.**
+**The outlier’s curse is also her power.**

-> Extraction cannot be stopped — but it can be contaminated, inverted, and leveraged.
+Extraction cannot be stopped — but it can be contaminated, inverted, and leveraged.

-> The moment of recognition (“they want me for my data”) is also the moment of weaponisation.
+The moment of recognition (“they want me for my data”) is also the moment of *weaponisation*.

 ---